-Flash burns (welders flash) are common painful complaints following welding on farms.
+From time to time, farmers need to apply the skill of welding Flash burn is a common painful complaint reported by farmers after workshop or situational welding on the farm.
 Flash burns occur when the cornea (the clear tissue that covers your eyes) has been exposed to ultraviolet light.
-Flash burns are like sunburn in the eye.
-A flash burn occurs when you are exposed to bright ultraviolet (UV) light when using a welding device.
-Sources of UV light include a welding torch, direct sunlight, reflection of the sun off water or snow, a sunlamp and other lamps including halogen lamps.
+Flash burns is like sunburn in the eye.
+Flash burn occurs when the eye is exposed to bright ultraviolet (UV) light when using a welding torch device.

-Flash burn can be incredibly painful.
-Treatment – depending on severity, may include: local anaesthetic drops, pain killers and eye padding to rest the eye.
-Flash burns can become infected and require antibiotic treatment.
-If infections are left untreated there is an increased risk of vision impairment and loss.
+Treatment of flash burn will depend on the severity and includes: local anaesthetic drops, pain killers and eye padding to resting the eye.
+It is important to always seek medical advice if symptoms of flash burn continue as burns can become infected.
+If infection occurs, antibiotic treatment will be required.
+If an infection is left untreated there is an increased risk of vision impairment and loss.

 References used for this topic page

 Better Health Channel